oozdal/heart-attack/README.md

-# Survival Predictor After Having a Heart Attack
+# Two-year Survival Predictor After Having a Heart Attack (Web App)

+The Two-year Survival Predictor After Having a Heart Attack is an application designed to predict patient survival rates following a heart attack, focusing on helping healthcare professionals in making informed decisions and delivering personalized care.
+This project leverages data analysis techniques and machine learning algorithms to provide accurate predictions.

+# Description

 This project aimed to develop a predictive model for assessing whether patients survived for at least two years following a heart attack.
 The methodology commenced with comprehensive exploratory data analysis to elucidate the distributions of the provided features.